 In some cases, over-adherence to Fayol’s methods could even lead to diminished quality.
 As you rush to push out more products or take on more clients, you may be forced to cut corners you would never have considered before.

 How can you learn more about Henri Fayol’s management theory?

 For the easiest way to view information on Fayol’s management theory, look up online summaries that delve into Fayol’s 14 principles of management.

-Use consulting services to tailor Henri Fayol's management theory to your business
+Use consulting services to tailor Fayol’s management theory to your business

-Management consultants can help you work new ideas and plans into your current work environment.
-Believe it or not, many management consulting companies specialize in the classical management theory of Henri Fayol.
+Management consultants can help you work on new ideas and plans into your current work environment.
+Believe it or not, many management consulting companies specialize in the classical management theory of Fayol.

 Locate workshops and online courses to help you make the most of Fayol’s management theory

-University of New England and Watermark Learning both offer extensive online training in Project Management that covers Fayol's theory as well.
+The University of New England and Watermark Learning both offer extensive online training in project management that covers Fayol’s theory as well.